 Fees are determined during the application period and are included in the contract signed by the agency and the Association.
-As delineated in the contract, the fees cover all services normally provided to an agency by Performance Based Standards & Expected Practices Accreditation Department staff, auditors, and the Commission.
-The costs of orientation training, field consultation visits, and monitoring visits if required, are in addition to the basic fees.
+As delineated in the contract, the fees cover all services normally provided to an agency by Performance-Based Standards and Expected Practices Accreditation Department staff, auditors, and the Commission.
+The costs of orientation training, technical assistance visits, and monitoring visits if required, are in addition to the basic fees.
 All fees must be paid in full in order to receive a Certificate of Accreditation.